idooley/AmplifierControllerPCB/README.md

 ## Isaac Dooley's DIY Project

-This is simply a DIY project under work by Isaac Dooley.
+This is simply a DIY hobby project under work by Isaac Dooley.
 I am no expert in these matters, but hopefully this thing will work fine.

 Some known issues with the initial 2015/01/04 version:
 * Silk-screened text on the PCB overlaps the pads of the ATMEGA 168.
 * The PWM 1 output is connected to a non-PWM-capable pin on the ATMEGA 168.
 It should be moved to the unused PWM pin nearby.
+* The switch inputs leave the pins floating, which won't work very well.
+The right way to do this is to use the internal pull-up resistor on these pins, and have the switch instead go from the pin to ground.

 My first attempt was a bit of a failures.
 First I set bad fuse values on the ATMEGA168, making it impossible to program it further or modify the fuse values (without a high-voltage programmer).
 Then I broke some pads on the PCB while trying to unsolder the chip to replace it.